HMS Beaufort (L14): Second World War service

-In July 1943, Beaufort took part in the Allied invasion of Sicily, escorting an assault convoy to the beachhead as part of Escort Group P, while in September that year she supported the Allied landings at Salerno, on mainland Italy.
+In July 1943, Beaufort took part in the Allied invasion of Sicily, escorting an assault convoy to the beachhead as part of Escort Group P, and in September that year she supported the Allied landings at Salerno on mainland Italy.
 In October 1943, Beaufort was deployed to the Aegean Sea for the Dodecanese Campaign, attempting unsuccessfully (with Belvoir) to intercept a German convoy on the night of 15/16 October.
 On the night of 10/11 November 1943, Beaufort, in company with Faulknor and the Greek destroyer Pindos, shelled German-held Kos.
 On the nights of 12/13 and 13/14 November 1943, the three destroyers failed to find German shipping carrying invasion forces to Leros, while on 12 November they bombarded German troops on Leros.
-Their efforts did not stop the German efforts, however, and Leros surrendered on 16 November.
+Their efforts did not stop the German invasion, however, and Leros surrendered to the Germans on 16 November.
 On 22 January 1944, Beaufort took part in the Allied landings at Anzio, Italy, and in August, Operation Dragoon, the Allied invasion of Southern France.

 Postwar service

 On 10 June 1945 Beaufort arrived in Cardiff from the Mediterranean for a refit, however this was abandoned and she was towed to Devonport and placed in reserve.
 In 1947, she was placed in Category C2 reserve, also known as "Extended Reserve", being kept in case of a future emergency, but requiring a major refit before re-entering service.
-In 1949, the Reserve Fleet was re-organised, with Beaufort classified as in Category C Reserve, but this was a similar type of Extended Reserve.
+In 1949, the Reserve Fleet was re-organised, with Beaufort classified as in Category C Reserve, a similar type of Extended Reserve.

-On 31 October 1951 Beaufort was loaned free of charge for a four-year period to the Royal Norwegian Navy, and after a refit, entered service with the new name Haugesund.
-In 1954 she was fitted with lattice masts and two Squid Anti-submarine mortars, in place of the 'X' gun turret on the aft of the ship.
+On 31 October 1951 Beaufort was loaned for a four-year period to the Royal Norwegian Navy, and after a refit, entered service with the new name Haugesund.
+In 1954 she was fitted with lattice masts and two Squid Anti-submarine mortars in place of the 'X' gun turret on the aft of the ship.
 In 1956, Haugesund was sold outright to Norway.
 She was scrapped in 1965.